ORMIXA

 Unscrew the handle, place a fresh DE blade on the base plate, align the screw hole, and re-tighten.
 The blade should sit flat with equal overhang on both sides.
 If it is crooked, loosen and reseat.
 A misaligned blade pulls on one side and skips on the other.

-Step 3: Find the angle
+Step 3: Find the safety razor angle

 This is where most beginners fail.
 Rest the top cap flat against your cheek — the blade is now parallel to your skin and not cutting anything.
 Slowly tilt the handle away from your face until you feel the blade just begin to contact the stubble.
 That is your cutting angle.
 For most DE razors it is roughly 30° from the skin.